 Water Quality Permits for Agriculture

-Delinquent Fees and Penalties Will Affect Processing Your Application Effective Sept.
-1, 2012, the TCEQ redefined delinquent accounts to include those entities or people** who owe at least $25 in delinquent penalties or fees.
-The previous threshold for delinquency was $200.
-This new $25 threshold is the same amount used by us to place an entity on Warrant Hold with the Comptroller of Public Accounts.
+Since Sept.
+1, 2012, the TCEQ defines delinquent accounts to include those entities or people** who owe at least $25 in delinquent penalties or fees.
+This threshold is the same amount used by us to place an entity on Warrant Hold with the Comptroller of Public Accounts.

 If you compost livestock manure that is hauled in from off site, this general permit might cover you.
 Find out whether you qualify.

 If you are starting a new concentrated animal feeding operation (CAFO) in Texas, read this page to find out whether you need a water quality permit from the TCEQ.